Our Dream Beach Wedding in The Bahamas

 And here’s the message she sent to Craig afterward:

-Disclaimer: I received a media discount for portions of our wedding from Bahama Beach Club and as you can see, we got the ultra-discounted wedding experience, too.
-FTC rules require that all journalists make it clear if they received anything free or discounted and also that they provide their honest opinion.
-You know I always do, hence this review of the Bahama Beach Club wedding experience.
+Disclaimer: I received a menial discount from Bahama Beach Club on our rehearsal dinner bonfire.
+As you can see, we got the discount destination wedding experience, too.
+FTC rules require that media make it clear if they received anything free or discounted and also that they provide their honest opinion.
+You know I always do, hence this honest review of the Bahama Beach Club destination wedding experience.
 Also, I fully realize there’s nothing worse than reading a sob story about some girl’s first-world problems, and wedding complaints squarely fall into that category.
 Rick and I are the most blessed married couple in the world, and the most grateful.
-I write this post out of disgust for the way my guests were treated and taken advantage of, in the hopes that our experience will help other couples make better, more informed decisions when choosing a destination wedding location.
+I write this post out of disgust for the way my guests were treated and taken advantage of, in the hopes that our experience will help other couples make better, more informed decisions when choosing a destination wedding location in The Bahamas.